hanstxu/json_cpp/README.md

 ### Notes

+* Functionality is complete.
+The stuff to be implemented are just programming interface improvements (i.e. syntax, etc.).
 * Currently, all decimals are printed with a precision of 6 decimal places.
 * Currently, add multiple values to the same key in JSONObjects will just overwrite the previous value.